chelsejw/javascript-uno/README.md

 * ~Draw card from pile.
 (To be used when player/opponent wants to draw a card, and also when a draw-2 or draw-4 card is played)~
 * ~Wait for opponent move before player can make next move.~
 * ~During opponent's turn, check opponent deck for valid moves.
 Play the the first valid move available.
 If not, opponent must draw card from pile.~
-* If card pile is empty, regenerate a new pile with all the cards that have been played.
+* ~If card pile has less than 5 cards, regenerate a new pile with all the cards that have been played.~
 * ~Winning conditions~
 * ~Valid move for opponents should include wildcard.~
 * ~If opponent plays a wildcard, the color assigned will be a color that the opponent has within his Deck~